tengstrand/tetrisanalyzer/README.md

 ./run.sh
 ```

+Press <F1> for help.

 ## The C++ version

 ![Tetris Analyzer - C++](langs/cpp/tetris-analyzer-cpp.png)

 Watch the computer play, up to 9 moves ahead!
-This version plays 26,0000 pieces per second on a MacBook Air M4.
+This version is not as performance-optimized as the Scala version, and can "only" play 26,0000 pieces per second on a MacBook Air M4.

-For more instructions, see [langs/cpp/README.md](langs/cpp/README.md)
+For more instructions, see the [readme](langs/cpp/README.md)

-## The Java version (if you want to optimize the board evaluator):
+## The Java version:

 ![Tetris Analyzer screenshot](langs/java/images/tetris-analyzer-tool.png)

+This tool helps you find better parameter values used by the board evaluator, which decides how well it plays (more rows in average per game is better).

 To run the program, clone this repo and go to `langs/java` and execute: